-It all began on the road, and it’s been moving, changing and growing ever since.
+It all began on the road in 1997, and it’s been moving, changing and growing ever since.

 This vision captivated Rabbi Dr. Alon Goshen-Gottstein.
 For him, it filled a desire to serve the world in a meaningful way, to make a genuine contribution.
 It led him to create what was originally called “The Elijah School for the Study of Wisdom in World Religions,” named after the prophet Elijah.